Options for High Schoolers

 How much does it cost?

-Students and parents should speak with their high school counselor for approximate costs.
-There is no fee to take placement tests at Reynolds.
+Students and parents should speak with their high school counselor for approximate costs for courses.
+There is no fee to take the Virginia Placement Test at Reynolds.

 Where can I get more information?

-Talk with the school counselor!
-He/she will have a listing of the courses that are available through the Dual Enrollment program as well as more information regarding the process in general.
+Talk to your school counselor!
+Your school counselor will have a listing of the courses that are available through the Dual Enrollment program as well as more information regarding the process in general.

 For more information on the enrollment process or the placement testing requirements, please contact the Office of Dual Enrollment.